Earth, Texas

-Earth is a small, rural city in Lamb County, West Texas, United States.
-As of 2023, the population was 897.
-It is the only place in the world with such a name.
+Earth is a small, rural city in Lamb County, Texas, United States.
+As of 2023, its population was 897.
+It is the only place on Earth with such a name.

 History

 Earth was established by William E. Halsell, who laid out the townsite in 1924.
-Originally Halsell named the city Fairlawn, but in 1925 it was renamed Earth when it was learned that there was already a town in Texas by the name of Fairlawn.
-In order to find a new name the townspeople sent in suggestions, and the agreed-upon best name was chosen.
+Originally, Halsell named the city Fairlawn, but in 1925, it was renamed Earth when the city learned that a town in Texas already had the name Fairlawn.
+To find a new name, the townspeople sent in suggestions, and the agreed-upon best name was chosen.
 The name Earth was submitted by Ora Hume (O.H.)
 Reeves, who became the owner of the city hotel.
 Mr. Reeves' son-in-law, Frank Wesley Hyatt, was the first postmaster in Earth.

 Geography and climate

 Earth is located on the high plains of the Llano Estacado.

 According to the United States Census Bureau, the city has a total area of 1.2 sqmi.